 Our water system serves both commercial and residential consumers.
-We have 330 service connections providing water to approximately 1,400 people.
-Our water source is ground water drawn from two wells (Well #1 & NPTP) located at the Cairo Town Park and is treated with Chlorine and Sodium hydroxide.
-Chlorine is used as a disinfectant which protects us from harmful bacteria and Sodium hydroxide is used for corrosion control of lead, copper and galvanized plumbing.
+We have 330 service connections, providing water to approximately 1,400 people.
+Our water source is groundwater drawn from two wells (Well #1 & Well #4 (NPTP)) located at Cairo Town Park.
+It is treated with chlorine and sodium hydroxide.
+Chlorine is used as a disinfectant, protecting us from harmful bacteria, and sodium hydroxide is used for corrosion control of lead, copper, and galvanized plumbing.

-We have a reserve well that is used mainly for emergencies and is identified as Well #3.
-Well #3 is located at the old reservoir property.
-The New Park Treatment Plant (NPTP) is our newest well and treatment facility in the Angelo Canna Park (Cairo Town Park), it was put into service in 2021.
+We have a reserve well, Well #3, located at the old reservoir property.
+It is used mainly for emergencies.
+The New Park Treatment Plant (NPTP, Well #4) is our newest well and treatment facility in Angelo Canna Park (Cairo Town Park); it was put into service in 2021.